hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Make letbuf more flexible by allowing either
   * literal int or textual or hex string values
   * int or str or buf variable
+    * letbuf which tries to get binary data wrt vars
+    * letbuf.s which tries to get string literals corresponding to these var

 TODO